Stewardship (theology): Examples

 The Dutch political party "CDA" (Christian Democratic Appeal) lists stewardship as one of its four key ideals.
-This refers not only to taking care of the environment, but also a principled stand towards human as well as natural resources.
+This refers not only to taking care of the environment but also a principled stand towards human as well as natural resources.
 A commitment to clear principles, rather than pragmatism, is another facet of stewardship.
 Many Christians practice the spiritual discipline of intentional financial stewardship, giving to churches or other ministries.
 Fewer, though still a significant number, commit time in service to the needy or in other areas, often utilizing and donating specialized skills and abilities.

-Christians Stewardship Ministry
+Christian stewardship ministry

-Christian Stewardship Ministries have been growing in popularity around the United States, seeing a rapid growth in the 2000s and 2010s.
-Inspired by leaders like Larry Burkett, Howard Dayton, and Ron Blue the growth of these ministries has been championed by national leaders and pastors in the stewardship (theology) arena like radio host Dave Ramsey, Pastor Dave Briggs (Central Arizona Church), Pastor Chris Goulard (Saddleback Church), Pastor David Thompson (Gateway Church), Pastor Andy Stanley (North Point Church), and Pastor Rick Warren (Saddleback Church)3.
+Christian stewardship ministries have been growing in popularity around the United States, seeing rapid growth in the 2000s and 2010s.
+Inspired by leaders like Larry Burkett, Howard Dayton, and Ron Blue, the growth of these ministries has been championed by national leaders and pastors in the stewardship (theology) arena like radio host Dave Ramsey, Pastor Dave Briggs (Central Arizona Church), Pastor Chris Goulard (Saddleback Church), Pastor David Thompson (Gateway Church), Pastor Andy Stanley (North Point Church), and Pastor Rick Warren (Saddleback Church).

-Due to the popularity of the movement, organizations have grown to support Stewardship Theology understanding around the country: Christian Stewardship Network, Stewardship Pastors Organization, and Stewardship Central.